kaanmertkoc/iyzico-subscription-ts/README.md

 # Production credentials
 IYZICO_API_KEY=your_production_api_key
 IYZICO_SECRET_KEY=your_production_secret_key
 IYZICO_ENVIRONMENT=production # production or sandbox (default: production because of sandbox limitations)
+# When set to sandbox, the SDK forces sandbox mode automatically.

 # Sandbox credentials (optional, only if using sandbox)
 IYZICO_SANDBOX_API_KEY=your_sandbox_api_key
 IYZICO_SANDBOX_SECRET_KEY=your_sandbox_secret_key
+# In sandbox mode, only sandbox keys are required.

 # Environment
 NODE_ENV=development